mohabazzi/Gondwana-Research-2021/README.md

 ---------------------------------------------------------------------------------------

-[R Markdown](/R Markdown) contains .R scripts with code to create Figs 1-4 and S1-S14.
+[r](/r) contains .R scripts with code to create Figs 1-4 and S1-S14.

 [Images](/Images) contains outputs (Figs 1-4, and 5).